wp-plugins/soundcloud-is-gold/readme.txt

 = Can you help me? =

-Sometimes, I generaly keep a eye on my plugin's forums and website's comments.
+Sometimes, I generally keep a eye on my plugin's forums and website's comments.
 Bear in mind that I've got a full time job and a life, so I can't always help straight away.
+I will not reply to people who obviously don't read the faqs or the forum or just say 'it doesn't work'.

 == Upgrade Notice ==

-When upgrading from 1.0.1 and earlier: All shortcode attributes are now lowercase (autoPlay is now autoplay, playerType is now playertype).
-Sorry about that but it's needed, so if you have some custom ones in your posts you will have to change those manually.
+When updating to 2.0, if you're experiencing issues, deactivate and reactivate the plugin from the plugin page.
+This is due to switching to the Settings API.
+Sorry for the inconvenient.